-Chairperson: Sarah A. Riley (Interim)
+Chairperson: Caroline A. Kahler

-Faculty: Louise Bodenheimer, Emily Booth, Ronald Clayton, Emily Denlinger, Benjie Heu, Carol Horst, S. Rebecca Martin, Kristin Powers Nowlin, Sarah A. Riley, Katherine Ellinger Smith, Chris Wubbena
+Faculty: Louise Bodenheimer, Emily Booth, Ronald Clayton, Emily Denlinger, Benjie Heu, Carol Horst, Kristin Powers Nowlin, Sarah A. Riley, Katherine Ellinger Smith, Chris Wubbena

-The Department of Art offers courses in graphic design, illustration, painting, drawing, ceramics, printmaking, fibers, sculpture, watercolor, art education, digital art, art history, digital photography and web design.
-Following basic study in a foundation curriculum and upon successful completion of the foundation review, students may choose an elective sequence of courses from seven areas in the B.F.A. program or a program leading to a B.A.
-Liberal Arts degree, or electives leading to a B.S. in Education.
-Those interested in art history may select classes which consider periods from ancient art to twentieth century developments.
-Art majors are required to enter two works every year in the Juried Student Assessment Exhibition and to complete the senior B.F.A. project.
+The Department of Art offers courses in graphic design, illustration, painting, drawing, ceramics, printmaking, fibers, sculpture, watermedia, art education, digital art, art history, digital photography and web design.
+Following basic study in a foundation curriculum and upon passing the foundation review, students may choose an elective sequence of courses from seven areas in the B.F.A. program or a program leading to a B.A.
+Liberal Arts degree, or electives leading to a B.S. in Education with a major in Art Education.
+Art history classes may be selected from a range of chronologically and conceptually diverse topics, from classical art to 20th century architecture.
+Art majors are required to enter two works every year in the Juried Student Assessment Exhibition and B.F.A. majors must complete the senior B.F.A. studio capstone course.